cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ```

 ## Registers->SMEM
 We can now begin our register->SMEM write.
-Since we never sliced a portion of SMEM for O, we can simply reuse the Q's SMEM portion; it has the exact same shape and size as O, and it isn't being used for anything anymore.
-We can also reuse its layout, since the write access pattern has the same bank conflict problem as the read, so our swizzled layout before is perfect.
+Since we never sliced a portion of SMEM for O, we can simply reuse Q's SMEM portion; it has the exact same shape and size as O, and it isn't being used for anything anymore.
+We can also reuse its layout, since the write access pattern has the same bank-conflict problem as the read, so our swizzled layout from before is perfect.

 ```cpp
 Tensor sO = make_tensor(sQ.data(), SmemLayoutQ{});
 ```

 The next step is to define the tiled copy.
 Even though Ampere supports the `SM75` (Turing) `LDSM` instructions for loading MMA fragments, there is no analogous store instruction.
-The `STSM` instructions were actually introduced for the H100 Hopper architecture (`SM90`), but only God knows why they didn't have them earlier.
+The `STSM` instructions were introduced for the H100 Hopper architecture (`SM90`), but only God knows why they weren't introduced earlier.
 Instead, we can just do a typical vectorized copy back to SMEM.

-Funnily enough, the FA2 source code takes the lazy route and uses:
+The FA2 source code takes the lazy route and uses:

 ```cpp
 using SmemCopyAtomO =
     Copy_Atom<AutoVectorizingCopyWithAssumedAlignment<128>, cute::half_t>;
 ```

 Why is this lazy?
-It's because `AutoVectorizing...` just tells the compiler to find the largest vectorized chunk it can store in one go according to the tiled MMA and fragment layouts.
-Since 128-bit loads/stores are the maximum size, we're just telling the kernel: oh yeah, you optimize it for me.
-Reading this bit of FA2 source code can lead you into thinking this 128-bit vectorized store is possible, but it unfortunately is not.
+Because `AutoVectorizing...` just tells the compiler to find the largest vectorized chunk it can store in one go according to the tiled MMA and fragment layouts.
+Since 128-bit loads/stores are the maximum size, we're essentially telling the kernel: hey, you optimize it for me.
+Reading this bit of FA2 source code can lead you to think a 128-bit vectorized store is possible here, but it unfortunately is not.
 Let's examine why:

 Recall that in the output fragment, each thread holds 4 values per tile.
 In our [thread reduce](#thread-reduce) section, we saw how thread 0 holds `(0, 0), (0, 1), (8, 0), (8, 1)`.
 Although these fragments have a layout, registers do not behave as memory--you cannot address them.
 Rather, it's a mapping between an "address" and its physical register name/location.
 So even though our fragment layout is "column-major", there is no physical column-major memory anywhere.
-The limitation to our vectorized store relies on how many values each thread can store contiguously in the *output SMEM*--"contiguous" registers don't exist.
-For example, the hardware PTX `st.shared.v2.b16` takes in any two registers with fp16s and stores it in one fp32 address.
-We can see that each thread holds 2 contiguous halfs, so the max vectorization we can get is 32-bits.
-This is a hardware limitation, so we can't simply optimize this any more.
+The limitation on our vectorized store depends on how many values each thread can store contiguously in the *output SMEM*--"contiguous" registers don't exist.
+For example, the hardware PTX `st.shared.v2.b16` takes any two registers with fp16s and stores them at one fp32 address.
+Each thread holds 2 contiguous halfs, so the max vectorization we can get is 32 bits.
+This is a hardware limitation, so we can't optimize this any further.
 Given that this is the final store and that we can vectorize SMEM->GMEM, this isn't a huge problem and by far not the worst bottleneck.

-If you wanted to be exact, you can replace the copy atom above with this below for superior clarity:
+If you want to be exact, you can replace the copy atom above with the one below for superior clarity:

 ```cpp
 using SmemCopyAtomO =
     Copy_Atom<UniversalCopy<cute::uint32_t>, cute::half_t>;
 ```

 This is technically more accurate than what the source code specifies.
-The way you can check is by compiling the full kernel with fixed-size universal copies until it compiles--if it's not compatible, it'll throw an error.
-Other ways to verify include printing the shapes per thread to see the strides, looking at the raw PTX instructions, or unfortunately, using your brain.
+You can check by compiling the full kernel with fixed-size universal copies until it compiles--if it's not compatible, it'll throw an error.
+Other ways to verify include printing the per-thread shapes to see the strides, looking at the raw PTX instructions, or, unfortunately, using your brain.

 ### Tiled Copy
 Let's make our tiled copy object.
-To let CuTe know we're working with an output MMA thread layout, we can use the function `make_tiled_copy_C()`, using `C` version instead of the `A/B` that we used for Q, K, and V.
+To let CuTe know we're working with an output MMA thread layout, we can use `make_tiled_copy_C()`--the `C` version instead of the `A/B` we used for Q, K, and V.

 ```cpp
 auto smem_tiled_copy_O =